-QBE Malaysia reported an underwriting profit before tax (PBT) of RM28.5million, a contraction of 19.4% against 2016's RM35.4million.
-The decline in profits was due primarily to increase in claims incurred from implausible large claims events in the second half of 2017.
+Encouragingly, QBE Malaysia reported an underwriting profit before tax (PBT) of RM30.6million, a growth of 7.3% over 2017's RM28.5million.
+The year-on-year growth in profit was due primarily to decrease in claims incurred and higher reinsurance commission income benefited from dynamic initiatives in reinsurance arrangements in 2018.